-TIP Did you know you have around 30% more blood in your body while pregnant?
-This means you need 2-3 times more iron than usual.
+FACT Did you know you have around 30% more blood in your body while pregnant?
+This extra blood and the increasing demands from the growing baby and placenta requires more iron than usual.

 Iron is an essential mineral needed for good health and is found in every cell in the body.
 It's needed to make haemoglobin which transports oxygen around the body in our blood.
 Iron is also important for heat and energy production, plays a role in the immune system and is essential for brain development and function.
 Because iron requirements increase markedly during pregnancy, it's very important women enter pregnancy with plenty of iron stores.
 If a woman has low iron stores, or low levels of iron in her blood, it can be very easy for her to become iron deficient or develop anaemia during pregnancy.